nirajpandkar/nirajpandkar.github.io/content/posts/typeracer-analysis.md

 seems impossible even with a modern stenographer keyboard) while the text which has the **least top score** of **151 WPM** achieved on is —

     Waiter: What is your name?
 Aladeen: Allison Burgers.
+Waiter:
-Waiter: That's a made up name.
+    That's a made up name.
 What's your real name?
 Aladeen: My name is Ladiz.
-Waiter: Ladiz what?
-Aladeen: Ladiz Washroom.
-Waiter: So your name is like the sign.
+Waiter: Ladiz what Aladeen: Ladiz Washroom.
+Waiter:
+    So your name is like the sign.
 Ladies washroom?
 That is a made up name, what is your real name?
 I am interested.
 We are interested.
     Aladeen: Emplyes.
 Waiter: Emplyes what!?
 Aladeen: Emplyes Mustwashhands.
     Waiter: That is a made up name.
 What is your real name.
+Aladeen:
-Aladeen: Max.
+    Max.
 Waiter: Max what?
 Aladeen: Imumoccupancy120.
 Waiter: There's a number in the name?
 WHO ARE YOU!?

-This led me to the question —** **
+This led me to the question —

 #### What influences our speed while typing?